Mental Health Habits | Better Emotional Wellness

 - A history of mental health in your family as well as genetics.

-- Conflicts within the family and difficulties in relationships.
+- Conflicts within the family and relationship difficulties.

 - A history of child abuse or trauma at any age.